Trump lawyers might be penalized over Michigan election case

 There is no evidence of widespread fraud in the 2020 election.
 Indeed, election officials from both political parties have stated publicly that the election went well, and international observers confirmed there were no serious irregularities.

 The lawsuit was filed on behalf of six Republican voters who wanted Parker to decertify Michigan's election results and impound voting machines.
-The judge declined, calling the request “stunning in its scope and breathtaking in its reach.”
+Parker declined in December, calling the request “stunning in its scope and breathtaking in its reach.”

-The case appeared to be mostly handled by Detroit-area attorneys.
-But the lawsuit also carried the names of Powell, Wood and four more lawyers from outside Michigan.

-The roles of Powell and Wood are unclear; they never filed a formal appearance in the case, according to the docket.
-But they've been targeted in the request for penalties.

 Whitmer and Secretary of State Jocelyn Benson, also a Democrat, want the state to receive at least $11,000 in legal fees.
 Detroit is asking the judge to disgorge any money that lawyers have collected through a post-election fundraising campaign.
 The city also wants the lawyers to face disciplinary hearings in their respective states.